Alpha Particle X-Ray Spectrometer (APXS)

 Alpha particles are helium nuclei, consisting of 2 protons and 2 neutrons.
 When X-rays and alpha particles interact with atoms in the surface material, they knock electrons out of their orbits, producing an energy release by emitting X-rays that can be measured with detectors.
 The X-ray energies enable scientists to identify all important rock-forming elements, from sodium to heavier elements.

 As a contact instrument, the APXS is designed to work in concert with other payload elements on the instrument arm and in the body of the Mars Science Laboratory rover, such as the CheMin instrument and the Dust Removal Tool (brush).
-Scientists will use the APXS to help characterize and select rock and soil samples and then examine the interiors of the rocks following brushing.
-By analyzing the elemental composition of rocks and soils, scientists will seek to understand how the material formed and if it was later altered by wind, water, or ice.
+Scientists use the APXS to help characterize and select rock and soil samples and then examine the interiors of the rocks following brushing.
+By analyzing the elemental composition of rocks and soils, scientists seek to understand how the material formed and if it was later altered by wind, water, or ice.
 The APXS on NASA's two Mars Exploration Rovers has already provided evidence that water once played a major role in Mars' geologic past.

 Two earlier missions to Mars carried previous versions of the Alpha Particle X-Ray Spectrometer.
 The first was the Alpha Proton X-Ray Spectrometer, launched to Mars on the Pathfinder mission in late 1996.
 The second was the APXS, on board both the Mars Exploration Rovers that arrived on the red planet in January, 2004.